Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 Group and aggregate (optional).
 Note that once grouping is applied, the selected fields to show can only be grouped and aggregated fields, not detail fields.
 Also, if aggregated in the Report, the Widget can only use the aggregated fields in the display and cannot drill down to the detail data.
 This type of aggregation is done in the backend (using SQL against the database) and useful to reduce very large datasets.
  Sort ASC or DESC on any number of fields (optional).
  Limit the number of rows returned (optional).
 This is most useful when used in conjuction with sorting (otherwise the user has no control over which records are returned).
+Reports can be created by:
+The Canvas frontend.
+The Import / Export facility for Reports, which will allow someone else to create a Report for a user and let him import it, or to load Reports from the test environment into the production environment.
+On importing a new Report from test, the access rights are not imported as well; access in production has to be created and maintained by Admin.
+Similarly, access rights to Data Sources (and thus its Reports) cannot be promoted from test to prod.

+Access are not explicitly granted to Reports; they inherit the access of the Data Source that they are based on.
+Security access is not content sensitive; so it cannot be restricted to a specific department or number of user IDs.
+From experience this get really complicated and only needed in specific cases.

+If the underlying Data Source requires parameters, the Report must have at least one default parameter set.
+At start, the values are set to the parameter set from the Data Source.
+Note that certain parameters may not be editable by the user, and will be included in the Report as it is essential for it to run.

+// TODO - Schedules (future dated ones).

+The above exists per environment.
+In fact, all the entities (users, groups, Reports, etc) exists per environment.
+This way one can introduce a new Report into test without the production environment knowing about it.
+Once a Report has been created, the structure can be Exported to a text (JSON format) file.
+Reports can be Imported from these files.
+If the imported Report does not exist, a new one will be created.
+The user performing the action will become the owner of the Report.
+If the Report already exists, the result will be the same as a edit action: a new version will be created.
+In both cases, the necessary validation will be performed.
+If validation fails, the Report will be marked as diry (not runable).
+Admin may change the owner of a Report.

 The extraction of the data only happens when the user displays the associated Widget on a Dashboard (or a Dashboard is scheduled).
 It is triggered by the frontend asynchronisly, which means that the frontend can continue with other tasks while the data is being extracted.
 The backend will extract the data, store the results as a Result set (in a backend database) and then notify the user via a Message.
 When the user clicks the Show Dashboard button on the Message, the related Dashboard and Widget will be shown.
 The Widget was formatted at creation.
 So, at this point in time the frontend only pours in the data and presents it to the user.

 Reports are versioned, and each change (or import) increments the version by one.
 The history is kept per version, and so are the future dated schedules.
 On editing, the system will validate the Report to ensure the parameters and fields are a subset of its Data Source parameters and fields, and that the Widgets and schedules based on this Report are still valid (uses the same fields, filters, etc).
 Reports can only use the latest version of a Data Source.
 Widgets do not have versions, and always use the latest version of a Report.
 In reverse, the Eazl backend will validate all Reports whenever a Data Source is changed.

-Reports can be created by:
-The Canvas frontend.
-The Import / Export facility for Reports, which will allow someone else to create a Report for a user and let him import it, or to load Reports from the test environment into the production environment.
-On importing a new Report from test, the access rights are not imported as well; access in production has to be created and maintained by Admin.
-Similarly, access rights to Data Sources (and thus its Reports) cannot be promoted from test to prod.

-The following buttons are presented in the Reports grid:

-Schedules: Shows a popup form with a table containing future dated and recurring schedules, with limited additional detail like when last the Report was run.
-A user with the appropriate rights will be able to Add, Delete and Edit the schedules.
-Activity History: The History shows all times the Report that have been Run before.
-It gives the status: Completed, Errorred or Pending.
-It also shows the metadata required for each Report (Data Source used, etc), a read-only link to the output Result set and pending Reports being run at the moment (which can be cancelled).
-Access: Shows who (users & groups) have access to this Report.
-Access is given to the underlying Data Source.

-Delete: this is used to delete the Report; of course given that the user has rights to do so.
-For now, this can only be done by an owner or Admin.
-If a Report has never been run before, it will be permanently deleted.
-Else, it will be made inactive.
-Edit: Show the form to edit the Report.
-If the user does not have rights, the data will be readonly.
-Add New: allows the user to add a new Report.
-This is the same form as the Show / Edit form.
-Show All: by default users only see Reports that they have access to.
-The Show All checkbox will show all existing Reports.
-Reports to which the user do not have access will be dimmed out.

-Search: opens the search form shown below, and afterwards show the results in the table of Reports above.
-This is the same as the search button on the Widget.

-Note that Reports cannot be run from this table – the only way to show data is to create a Dashboard using the Visualise menu option.

-Each Report is based on a base package, which knows the metadata (description, datatypes, etc) of all its fields.
-Thus, each Report knows (or references) the metadata of the fields it contains.

-The user can search for useful Reports using the following:
-Report info: name, description, bundels, owners, favourites.
-Users with access to a Report.
-Data source info: repo, name, description, databases used, etc.
-Table info: name and description of those used in base package.
-Field info: names, aliases, description, data types, etc.

-The Report form is used to add new or edit (or show) existing ones:

-Data Source: As provided by the Eazl backend.
-This includes the parameter set for the Data Source.
-Parameter set: a Report has to have at least one parameter set if the Data Source has one, else none.
-It can have multiple parameter sets.
-Fields: Select Show/Not field in the output with an optional custom heading.
-Filters: Users can select one optional filter per field (=, <>, between, etc.) and all filters are strung together with AND.
-Else it gets too complicated.

-Grouping on selected fields (optional).
-Aggregation (SUM, AVG, COUNT, etc) on selected fields (optional).
-Once one field has been grouped or aggregated, the output can only contain grouped and aggregated fields, and no detail fields.
-Sort (ASC or DESC) on any number of fields (optional).
-Limits: Show Top / Bottom n records (optional).
-Having: a filter applied to an aggregated field.

 For now, all results are stored as a Result set in a Postgress database.
 This brings about storage size and performance considerations.
 These Result sets are kept for a default period, after which they are deleted.
 This period is editable, and can be increased by an Admin person.
 Access to Result sets are the same as that of the Report which created it.